ausdfrost/data_anonymization_for_crisis_response/README.md

 2. Install neccecary model: `pip install https://huggingface.co/beki/en_spacy_pii_distilbert/resolve/main/en_spacy_pii_distilbert-any-py3-none-any.whl`

 ## How to run the script:
-My optimal PII generation, data anonymization, and model evaluation can be found in this script: '[data_anonymization](data_anonymization.py)'.
+The script I used to deploy the methods from anonymizePy can be found here: '[data_anonymization](data_anonymization.py)'.